-Your body will require extra nutrients when you’re expectant.
-Taking prenatal vitamins is the best way to acquire those essential nutrients.
+Your body will require extra nutrients when you’re expectant; and taking prenatal vitamins is the best way to acquire those essential nutrients.

 But that’s not the problem.
-The biggest concern amongst mom’s especially the new parents is: what’s the best time of day to take prenatal vitamins?
+The biggest concern amongst mom’s especially the new parents is on the best time of day to take prenatal vitamins.

-Unfortunately, there is no wrong time to take the vitamins.
+Unfortunately, there's no wrong time to take the vitamins.
 It all depends of the side effects that results after absorption.
 For example, some moms may take the vitamins at nighttime, while others will prefer them in the morning for their own reasons.